Deltara3/snoocockbot/README.md

 - Cock
 - and more Cock
 - Probably something else I dunno.
+- Get Suspended from Reddit.
+Banned from subs too.
 - It got the Brighten My Day award so it can clearly brighten up your day

 ## Where?